326sjkim/326sjkim/README.md

 ### Hi there 👋

-I’m currently working on teaching subject concerned with Computer science. <br>
+I’m currently working on teaching subject concerned with Computer science.
-My classes related to computers and artificial intelligence are being taught.<br><br>
+My classes related to computers and artificial intelligence are being taught.

 And I want to teach how to use GitHub .